SomeSomeOne99/py-data-models/README.md

 ## Usage

-To use a model, import the model file.
-Initialise a model by creating an object using the desired model class.`sirMoel = SIR()`

 1. Import model class from file (e.g. `from sir import SIR`)
 2. Initialise model by instantiating an object with the desired model class (e.g. `sirModel = SIR()`)